NixOS/nix/doc/manual/src/advanced-topics/distributed-builds.md

 # Remote Builds

-A local Nix installation can forward Nix builds to other machines.

-This allows multiple builds to be performed in parallel.
+A local Nix installation can forward Nix builds to other machines, this allows multiple builds to be performed in parallel.

 Remote builds also allow Nix to perform multi-platform builds in a semi-transparent way.
 For example, if you perform a build for a `x86_64-darwin` on an `i686-linux` machine, Nix can automatically forward the build to a `x86_64-darwin` machine, if one is available.